 Conestogo Dam Rehabilitation Project

-Located about 30-minutes northwest of Elmira, the Conestogo Dam was built in 1958 and is one of seven multi-purpose dams built by the GRCA to help reduce the impact of flooding year-round and augment river flows during periods of low flow.
+Located about 30 minutes northwest of Elmira, the Conestogo Dam was built in 1958 and is one of seven multi-purpose dams built by the GRCA to help reduce the impact of flooding year-round and augment river flows during periods of low flow.

 Maintenance projects are regularly completed to ensure the dam is operating safely.
 Multiple projects have been completed to maintain and upgrade the dam over the years, including earlier phases of this multi-year comprehensive concrete rehabilitation project beginning in 2019.
 In 2021, an assessment of the upstream face of the dam showed that years of wind, water and ice exposure had resulted in concrete degradation.
 As a result, the GRCA contracted a company to repair portions of the dam.
 Work on the downstream walls of the dam was undertaken in 2019, 2020 and 2021, and on the road deck in 2022.
+Beginning in 2024, concrete repairs to the upstream (reservoir facing) side of the dam began.
+These repairs were completed in 2025.

 Contact Us